What city is Auschwitz in Poland (The city of Peace)

 Marked by the tragic history of World War II, still struggling with the heritage of the past.
 KL Auschwitz-Birkenau is the largest Nazi death camp built here during the war at the outskirts of the village Brzezinka, a place of remembrance and education for future generations.

 As a result of the construction and expansion of Auschwitz and Auschwitz II (Birkenau), the Germans forcibly and brutally evacuated at least 8,000 Poles from Oświęcim and the surrounding villages.
-The majority of the homes were demolished, and a large part of the materials were used to build the barracks in Birkenau.
+The majority of the homes were demolished, and a large part of the materials was used to build the barracks in Birkenau.

 The majority of the population of the villages of Monowice and Dwory near Oéwięcim was displaced to make room for the construction of the IG Farben factory.